CLOSE X

 Remember it is an offence to charge VAT on any sales if your company is not registered with HMRC and does not have an official VAT number.
 You can check if a business is registered for VAT using the government website.

-Businesses may voluntarily register for VAT in order to start claiming back VAT costs incurred on their own purchases.
-This can help improve cash flow and offset the total cost of business supplies.
-For smaller businesses, voluntarily registering for VAT and displaying a VAT number may also give the impression that they are a larger, more established company.
-This might help generate greater appeal among their target market, customers, lenders, and suppliers.
+• For smaller businesses, voluntarily registering for VAT and displaying a VAT number may give the impression that you’re a larger, more established company.
+This might help generate greater appeal among your target market, customers, lenders, and suppliers.

-However, if you are a B2C business or the majority of your customers are not VAT-registered then voluntary registration will likely mean these customers end up paying a higher overall price for the same goods or services.
-Your business could also receive a bigger VAT bill from HMRC if more VAT is generated through customer sales (output VAT) than goods and services purchased from other vendors (input VAT).
+• If you are a B2C business or the majority of your customers are not VAT-registered then voluntary registration will likely mean your customers end up paying a higher overall price for the same goods or services.

-If you make only zero-rated supplies, you can still register for VAT as a ‘repayment trader’ and recover any VAT on all your business costs.
+Finally, it’s worth noting that if you make only zero-rated supplies, you can still register for VAT as a ‘repayment trader’ and recover any VAT on all your business costs.

 Before you register for VAT, it’s a good idea to get the advice of a VAT expert who has been through the process many times before.
 Naturally, your best course of action will depend on your circumstances as a business and whether your intention is compulsory or voluntary registration.